-Israel's Groundhog Day: Hold Elections.
+Israel's 'Groundhog Day': Hold Elections.
 Call Another Vote.
 Repeat

 Friday's opinion polls, the last to be published before the election, suggest another stalemate between Netanyahu and Gantz.
 None of the parties seem willing to budge from their ideological corner to tip the scales.

 There are some new factors that could work against Netanyahu.
-He has been indicted for alleged bribery and fraud, his corruption trial is scheduled to begin in two weeks, and the charges could cause some of his right-wing allies to defect to Gantz's camp.
+He has been indicted for alleged bribery and fraud, his corruption trial is scheduled to begin in two weeks and the charges could cause some of his right-wing allies to defect to Gantz's camp.
 Or justice officials could rule it would be improper for an indicted prime minister to form a new government.
-Gantz, whose slogan is "We Must Move Forward," claims Netanyahu would weaken democratic institutions if reelected, and promises to heal Israeli society after Netanyahu's divisive years.
+Gantz, whose slogan is "We Must Move Forward," claims Netanyahu would weaken democratic institutions if reelected and promises to heal Israeli society after Netanyahu's divisive years.

 Other factors work in Netanyahu's favor.
 He hasn't seen his support slip much.
-He remains defiant against the justice system, touts his close ties with President Trump as in the previous votes, and convinces his right-wing supporters his opponent is tainted by the support of Arab parties.
-He is running an effective reelection campaign, appealing to swing voters like Ethiopian Jewish immigrants and gathering Likud supporters' telephone numbers for a massive get-out-the-vote drive.
+He remains defiant against the justice system, touts his close ties with President Trump as in the previous votes and convinces his right-wing supporters his opponent is tainted by the support of Arab parties.
+He is running an effective reelection campaign, appealing to swing voters such as Ethiopian Jewish immigrants and gathering Likud supporters' telephone numbers for a massive get-out-the-vote drive.
 His Likud party has a phone app aiming to draw potential voters who don't normally go to the polls, though it inadvertently made some of their personal information vulnerable to hackers.

 Turnout could be key.
 Many Israelis are tired of the repeated elections and could stay home, which could affect the vote.
 In the previous round, Gantz's supporters came to the polls in a bigger percentage than did Netanyahu's.